Gravel Rides

 Historic Holcomb Valley (Dirty Bear and Dirty Cub Courses)

-Your first climb brings you to the historic Holcomb Valley.
-Stop and enjoy your first aid station and the views of Holcomb Valley dating back to the Gold Rush era of Southern California.
+Your first climb brings you to the historic Holcomb Valley which dates back to the Gold Rush era of Southern California.

-After the aid station, riders will continue west on Holcomb Valley road for about one mile.
-This is where the two courses split.
+After a small Holcomb Valley loop, riders will continue west on Holcomb Valley road for about one mile.
+This is where the first aid station is located and the two courses split.
 Dirty Cub riders will veer off to the left onto Polique Canyon road where they’ll make their way down to North Shore road and back to the finish line at Bear Mountain Resort.

 Dirty Bear riders will go west towards Big Pine Flats via Holcomb Valley road, taking them to the second highest point of the course (7600′ elevation) where your views will change from tall pines to sage and brush.